Evergreen (Soccer Mommy album): Background and recording

+Evergreen was recorded at Maze Studios in Atlanta, Georgia with production handled by Ben H. Allen, known for his work with Deerhunter, Animal Collective and Belle and Sebastian.

-Release
+Release and promotion

 Allison announced the album on August 1, 2024.
 Accompanying the announcement was the release of the album's single "M".
 Derrick Rossignol of Uproxx called the track "a sonic return to Soccer Mommy’s roots, but recast on a cinematic scale".